What Are Affordable Housing Options for Low-Income Seniors?

 Seniors who qualify as low-income individuals are eligible to apply for public housing.
 With over 1.2 million households living in public housing units, these homes can come in the form of many different residences, from single-family houses to high-rise apartments.
 As long as you comply with the lease, you can stay in public housing for as long as you want.

 Being in public housing allows seniors to remain living in their home communities.
 Around 31 percent of public housing units are occupied by seniors.
-It’s more budget-friendly compared to retirement communities, as costs are determined by your annual income.
+It’s more budget-friendly compared to retirement communities, as costs are determined by the highest of the following:

 To learn more about public housing, contact your local Public Housing Agency.
 These workers are responsible for the management and operation of these local housing programs.